On this page

 Supporting documents

-• student's passport or national identity card
+• the applicant's passport or national identity card

 • student visa and COEs if applicable

-• current and prior academic documents
+• current and all prior academic documents

 • English language tests if applicable